fast-programmer/close-my-first-issue/README.md

 ## Where to go from here?

-Congrats!
+Congratulations!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

-Be sure to join our discord server if you haven't already [Join discord](https://discord.com/invite/WA3h4TRfMe).
+See our [list of projects](https://firstcontributions.github.io/#project-list) to help you continue your journey into open source.

-Now let's get you started with contributing to other projects.
-We've compiled a list of projects with easy issues you can get started on.
-Check out [this list of projects](https://firstcontributions.github.io/#project-list).
+And be sure to [join our discord server](https://discord.com/invite/WA3h4TRfMe) if you haven't already.

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)